f2eudn/quantum-cats/OP_CAT_IS ALIVE.md

 Conclusion
 ----------

 In weighing the pros and cons of OP\_CAT, it's crucial to balance its potential to make Bitcoin 'magical' again, enhancing its functionality, with the need for simplicity, security, and broad community support.
-The decision about OP\_CAT should match what Bitcoin stands for at its core, while also looking ahead to what it could become in the futureaspirations.
+The decision about OP\_CAT should match what Bitcoin stands for at its core, while also looking ahead to what it could become in the future.